 Read press Release: World-first REDD+ Academy launched in Indonesia

 Read more about the REDD+ Academy session.

-The UN-REDD Programme1 is working on the development of a REDD+ capacity development initiative, which can match the scale of the global climate change mitigation challenge.
-This ‘REDD+ Academy’ will enable systematic, focused capacity development to deliver REDD+ on the ground.
+The REDD+ Academy is a coordinated REDD+ capacity development initiative led by the UN-REDD Programme and the UNEP Environmental Education and Training Unit, which seeks to match the scale of the global climate change mitigation challenge and enable systematic, focused capacity development to deliver REDD+ on the ground.